-Should I operate as a sole trader or a limited company director?
+Should I set up as a sole trader or limited company?

 - The type of business you run, or are thinking of running

 - Your future plans to grow the business, or not